OFFICIAL SITE

 A police officer, according to the dictionary, is "a member of a police force; someone whose job is to enforce laws, investigate crimes, and make arrests."
 Merriam-Webster Dictionary © 2017.

-What would be the argument against a bunch of gang members wearing police uniforms and badges, patrolling their respected neighborhoods investigating and responding to crimes, insisting because they are members of the neighborhood police force they are in fact police officers?
+What argument could be made against a group of gang members wearing police uniforms and badges, patrolling their own neighborhoods to investigate and respond to crimes, while claiming that because they are part of the neighborhood police force, they are actual police officers?

 White Wedding, Translations